ReneGRomCodes/basic_fantasy_rpg_character_creator/README.md

 This is a fully functional character creator for the "Basic Fantasy RPG" game system, designed in Python using Pygame.
 It serves as both a standalone application and a portfolio piece, demonstrating dynamic adaptability and modular structure.

-The program automatically adjusts GUI elements based on screen size and allows easy expansion by modifying core class structures.
-While the final character sheet is not yet complete, the underlying framework is stable and adaptable.
+While it is not a "character creator creator", it can be easily modified to accommodate other RPG rule systems with some coding adjustments.

+The program is built with Python and Pygame, featuring a UI that dynamically adjusts itself based on added UI element instances.
+However, modifying the core rule set (races, classes, abilities, etc.) requires manual changes in rules.py and character_model.py.
+If a new system requires additional screens (e.g., spell selection), they need to be implemented separately but can reuse existing UI functions for consistency.

 ## Features

-Dynamic GUI Scaling – Automatically adapts to different screen sizes.
+Easily Modifiable Rule System – Modify rules.py and character_model.py to adapt the character creator for other RPG systems.

+Adaptive UI – GUI elements reposition and resize automatically based on added UI instances, ensuring a clean layout.

-Modular Design – Clearly separated packages for core logic, descriptions, and GUI elements.
+Modular Design – Clear separation between game logic, descriptions, and UI elements for easier expansion.

-Easily Expandable – Adding new attributes, elements, or features requires minimal changes.

-Pygame-Based UI – Custom-drawn interface using text fields, buttons, and other components.
+Pygame-Based UI – Fully interactive graphical interface with text fields, buttons, and adaptive layout handling.

+Reusable UI Functions – New screens can be built while leveraging existing helper functions for consistency.

-State Management System – Keeps track of application flow and interactions.
+State Management System – Tracks application flow and interactions to ensure a smooth experience.

 ## Installation